 The gateway to the Goulburn River National Park.
 According to records, a noted pastoralist called Fitzgerald was one of the first settlers in Wollar who employed many shepherds and stockmen to supervise his cattle and sheep.
 The village was officially declared in March 1885.

-Just a three and half hour road trip, or 50 minute flight, from Sydney you’ll find an ideal escape from the hustle and bustle of the city.
-Whether you’re looking for the romance of a country escape, a place to celebrate with friends or a desire to explore our region’s heritage you will find a great range of lodging options, making Mudgee Region the obvious choice for your next getaway.
+Just a three-and-half-hour road trip or 50-minute flight from Sydney, you’ll find an ideal escape from the hustle and bustle of the city.
+Whether you’re looking for the romance of a country escape or a place to celebrate with friends, or have a desire to explore our region’s heritage, you will find a great range of lodging options making Mudgee Region the obvious choice for your next getaway.
 There’s such diversity in the region: a great mix of restaurants, pubs, clubs all with different offerings.
 Art has grown over the last few years with galleries, museums, sculptures in the parks; attracting artists from all over the world.
 Our world-class wines and wineries offer so many different varieties to suit every palate with the winemaker themselves, in most cases, on-hand to enhance the experience.

 Sign up to Mudgee Region we'll send you our latest events and deals in the region.
 No spam, promise!